tektoncd/pipeline/docs/tutorial.md

 The status of type `Succeeded = True` shows the pipeline ran successfully, also the status of individual Task runs are shown.

+## Running this on your laptop
+(todo actually refer to this section, make it look pretty, add decent info)

+There are a few changes we'll need to make.
+Follow the tutorial as outlined above but before applying any of the yaml to actually create our resources, do the following.

+1) Set up a local Docker registry

+Why?

+2) Modify the following files

+Why?

+3) export KO_DOCKER_REPO=
+ko apply

+Why?

+For more information on Ko please see and our Slack channel.

+Remember <gopath gotcha>

+Verification